Skip to content

 Conway left Xerox to join DARPA’s Strategic Computing Initiative.
 Conway joined the University of Michigan in 1985 as professor of electrical engineering and computer science, and associate dean of engineering.
 Conway was appointed Professor Emerita in 1998.

-Conway has been in a relationship with engineer Charlie Rogers since 1987, marrying in 2002.
+Conway and engineer Charlie Rogers began a relationship in 1987, marrying in 2002.

 Transgender activism